Satiating Summer Salad

 Fresh Summer Sorghum Salad

-1 1/2 cup grape or cherry tomatoes, diced
+- 1 1/2 cups cherry or grape tomatoes, diced

 Cook sorghum according to package directions and cool to room temperature.

 In a large bowl mix together cooked sorghum, black beans, avocado, grape tomatoes, corn, and red onion.
 Set aside.